molla-12/Node-Backend-REST-API/README.md

 # API Endpoints

-Agelgl provides several endpoints to perform various operations.
+Delivery provides several endpoints to perform various operations.
 Below is a list of the main API endpoints.

 ## Customers